tenderScript/tenderScript.github.io/_posts/2017-05-09-registration.markdown

 ### Signatures & Rosters

-We first started by interviewing our partner athletic directors, we discovered that they would often have to pressure the staff into collecting parent signatures for any waivers or forms required by the school's conference.
-We also found that collecting signatures was the school's main way to update yearly roster changes.
+When we first started by interviewing VNN's partner athletic directors, we discovered that they would often have to pressure their staff into collecting parent signatures for any waivers or forms required by the school's conference.
+Also we found that collecting signatures was the school's primary way of updating the yearly roster changes.
 Entering player information manually from a pile of forms created extra work, and caused some of VNN's other products to be neglected.
-Our partner schools came to us trying to build a web presence, but now the additional problems they had were no longer being solved by the tools given to them.
+Our partner schools came to us trying to build a web presence, but now the additional problems they had were no longer being solved by the tools that were given to them.
 <br>
 <br>
 <br>